scipsycho/testing/readme.txt

 hey
 The Second line
 I added this line in update-readme branch
-It's hell of night right now
+It's really hell of night right now